 Representative Results

-The linear concentration ranges for all measured elements were in the range from 1.0 to 50 micrograms per liter [1].
-The recovery percentage for all analytes measured in all four samples was in the range of 80.00%–120.00%, indicative of the accuracy of the analytical method [2].
+The linear concentration ranges for all measured elements were in the range from 1.0 to 50.0 micrograms per liter [1].
+The recovery percentage for all analytes measured in all four food samples was in the range of 80.00%–120.00%, indicative of the accuracy of the analytical method [2].

 LAB MEDIA: Figure 9